 Inhabitants may have enjoyed hunting and camping in the lush rolling woodlands comprising Forest Hills as long as 12,000 years ago when Paleo-Indians moved throughout the area.
 As changes in climate and vegetation affected the way native peoples lived and found food, the Early and Middle Archaic dwellers up to 5,000 years ago relied on this region for abundant white-tail deer as a staple food source, supplemented by nuts and acorns.

-The area remained popular as tribes of communities were created in the Woodland period, and by the Mississippian period, Forest Hills was home to the thriving Kellytown village.
+The area remained popular as tribes of communities were created in the Woodland period, and by the Mississippian period, Forest Hills was home to the thriving village now called Aaittafama'.

 Nashville was founded in 1780, and over the next two decades settlers staked claims on what was originally land cultivated and hunted by Native Americans.
 In addition, land grants were awarded to Revolutionary War veterans.